Daniel Balavoine: Difficulties in Solo Career

-Initial Success
+Initial success

 Starmania

 In 1978, Michel Berger, who had just finished writing Starmania, was still looking for the singer to portray the "Johnny Rockfort" character.
 While watching TV, he was impressed by Balavoine, who was singing the title song from his latest successful album.
 He immediately hired Balavoine and a strong brotherly relationship began between the two singers.

 Released a few months later, Starmania was a phenomenal success and most of its songs hit the charts.
-Balavoine performed three of them: "Quand on arrive en ville", "Banlieue Nord" and, most notably, "S.O.S. d'un terrien en détresse", which was written specifically for Balavoine's voice.
+Balavoine performed three of them: "Quand on arrive en ville", "Banlieue Nord" and, most notably, "S.O.S. d'un terrien en détresse", which was written by Berger specifically for Balavoine's voice.
 "SOS D'un terrien en detresse" became a huge hit nationwide and around the world.
 In 1992, Peter Kingsbery, the lead singer of the American band Cock Robin, adapted the song in English for Tycoon; the song, named "Only the Very Best," built on the same melody and similar arrangements, but with very different lyrics (by Tim Rice), was also a big hit in France.

-Balavoine's solo career was soon very successful, as well, with the release of his third album Le Chanteur.
+Balavoine's solo career was soon very successful, as well, with the release of his third album Le chanteur.
 The title song, which spoke vividly of the unstoppable rise and fall of an aspiring singer, was a huge commercial success, with one million units sold.
 The album itself sold 800,000 copies.

 At the same time, Balavoine continued touring with Starmania, becoming one of its most notable faces.
 Between April and May 1979, the musical was performed at the Palais des congrès in Paris, before 100,000 spectators, further increasing Balavoine's popularity.

 In 1979, he released his fourth album, Face amour / Face amère (Love side/Bitter side).
 Though it enjoyed moderate success, its sold fewer copies than the previous album.
 "Me laisse pas m'en aller" and "Ces petit riens" were the biggest hits from the record.
 Even still, this last opus allowed him to put on a very successful solo tour throughout France for the first time, with the high point being a three-day stint at the Olympia.